-Whether you’re looking for your soulmate on Tinder, updating your company’s website, or just want to make sure your WhatsApp profile pic is as attractive as they come, chances are you want to look your absolute best.
+Whether you're looking for your soulmate on Tinder, updating your company's website, or just want to make sure your is as attractive as they come, chances are you want to look your absolute best in any type of that you have.

 There’s tons of advice on how to look better online out there, and you don’t want to waste your time on lame hacks that don’t work.
 Don’t worry – we did all of the research on the research so you don’t have to!
 These 16 tricks are all based on real science that’s all but guaranteed to work.

-To start with, you’ll get easy-to-implement strategies that work for both genders.
+To start with, you’ll get easy-to-implement strategies, tips and photo do's and don'ts that work for both genders.
 Then at the end of the article, you can continue reading gender-specific profile picture tips for men and women that will instantly make you look more attractive online!

 1) Have Someone Else Choose Your Profile Picture